coder-val/AMSFR/README.md

 I used Python 3.11.2 and Django 3.2.18

-For more info, contact me via:
+For more info, contact me via Email: valcabitac011@gmail.com; fb: @valmcxiv.
-Email: valcabitac011@gmail.com
-fb: @valmcxiv
+You may also refer to my Github: @coder-val.